 - Add ground turkey, garlic, Italian seasoning, salt and pepper.
 Using a wood spoon breaking up the turkey while it cooks.
-It is about 7 mins.
+This takes about 7 mins.

-- Make sure to dice everything into small bite-sized pieces so you can get a little bit of everything with every bite.
+- Make sure to dice vegetables into small, bite-sized pieces so you get a little bit of everything with every bite.

-- To store: Store leftover turkey soup in the fridge for up for 5 days in an airtight container.
+- To store: Store leftover turkey soup in the fridge for up to 5 days in an airtight container.

-- To reheat: You can reheat the soup in the microwave, or stovetop.
+- To reheat: You can reheat soup in the microwave, or stovetop.